NicholasPapazis/Ram-Fitness-CSC325/README.md

 - **Google Firebase Authentication**: Provides secure and reliable authentication services for users.
 - **Regex**: Regular expressions are used to validate user inputs, such as emails and passwords, throughout the app.
 - **Google Material Design Icons**: These icons help improve the app's design with modern and user-friendly visuals.
-- **Thread Safety (Java)**: Ensures that theme switching is managed safely and effectively in a multi-threaded environment.
+- **Thread Safety**: Ensures that theme switching is managed safely and effectively in a multi-threaded environment.